ansys/pyansys-dev-guide/doc/source/getting-started/basic.rst

 ============================

-The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `PyAnsys GitHub organization`_.
+The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `Ansys GitHub organization`_.
 It contains several repositories with Python libraries that interface with Ansys products or services.
 To try out a library, visit one of these links: